-- Lynch needs six more carries to move into 27th place in NFL history.
-Lynch enters today contest ranked third among active players with 2,399 rushes behind Frank Gore (3,250) and Adrian Peterson (2,630). - WR Jordy Nelson recording 100-plus receiving yards in backto-back games for the first time since Week 15-16 of the 2016 season.
-Nelson has recorded 26 contests with at least 100 receiving yards. - Nelson recording 150 receiving yards for the second time this season and the seventh time in his career.
-Nelson is one of six players this season to have record at least 150 receiving yards in a contest. - Nelson recording one receiving touchdown in the redzone lead the league with 18 such scores since 2016.
-Nelson currently owns 42 redzone scores, which ranks sixth among active players. - WR Seth Roberts recording his 13th career receiving touchdown, giving him sole possession of second most by a Raiders undrafted free agent.
-The Raiders are 10-1 when Roberts catches a touchdown. - Roberts recording 114 receiving yards in his 50th career game, which would make him the only undrafted Raider to reach 1,500 yards in his first 50 games.
+- Lynch crossing the 100-yard rushing barrier for the second game in 2018.
+Lynch has accomplished the feat three times with the Raiders and 34 times in his career. - WR Jordy Nelson recording 150 receiving yards for the second time this season and the seventh time in his career.
+Nelson is one of 10 players this season to have record at least 150 receiving yards in a contest. - Nelson continuing to lead the league with 19 redzone scores since 2016.
+Nelson currently owns 44 redzone scores, which ranks sixth among active players. - Nelson recording a touchdown for the fourth consecutive week for the first time since Week 8-11 of the 2016 season. - WR Seth Roberts recording his 13th career receiving touchdown, giving him sole possession of second most by a Raiders undrafted free agent.
+The Raiders are 10-1 when Roberts catches a touchdown. - LB Tahir Whitehead leading the team in tackles for the third consecutive week.
+Whitehead has led the Silver and Black in stops in four of the five games played this season.

-A WIN WOULD...
+A WIN WOULD....

-...improve Oakland's all-time regular season series record against Cleveland to 13-10.
+...improve the Raiders lead in the all-time regular season series to 29-24 and bring their season record to 2-4.